xumingming/storm-wiki/Creating-a-new-Storm-project.md

 ### If using multilang, add multilang dir to classpath

 If you implement spouts or bolts in languages other than Java, then those implementations should be under the `multilang/resources/` directory of the project.
-For Storm to find these files in local mode, the `multilang/` dir needs to be on the classpath.
+For Storm to find these files in local mode, the `resources/` dir needs to be on the classpath.
 You can do this in Eclipse by adding `multilang/` as a source folder.
+You may also need to add multilang/resources as a source directory.

 For more information on writing topologies in other languages, see [[Using non-JVM languages with Storm]].